UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

-Additionally, we add one more feature by concatenating white and red wine data, and so there is a binary feature; we think potentially human’s perception of wine type may affect the independent scoring on the wine quality, thus, we added a binary feature to account for this factor.
+Additionally, we add one more feature by concatenating white and red wine data, and so there is a binary feature; we think potentially human’s perception of wine type may affect the independent scoring on the wine quality, and so we added a binary feature to account for this factor.
+Thus, there are 5197 instances and 12 features upon we combined both red and white wine data.

-No additional features or specific branding of each wine is available in the dataset for privacy purposes.
+One of drawback of our raw data is that there is no additional feature or specific branding of each wine available in the dataset for privacy purposes.
 Each row in the dataset represents a single wine which was tested and scored based on human sensory data.

 ## Analysis

-As the first step towards building the model to answer the predictive question posed above we split the data into train and test data set at 80% and 20% level.
+As the first step towards building the model to answer the predictive question proposed above we split the data into train and test data set at 80% and 20% level.
 We performed our exploratory data analysis on the training data frame.
 Firstly, we plotted the distribution of the quality scores for each wine (Figure 1).
-Despite the quality scoring being performed a scale from 1-10 only values in the range of 3-9 were observed.
-It can be seen that our data is significantly imbalanced, with 6 being the most common score observed across all testing while scores such as 3 and 9 were rarely seen.
+Despite the quality scoring being performed a scale from 1-10 only values in the range of 3-9 were observed, and it can be seen that our data is significantly imbalanced, with 6 being the most common score observed across all testing while scores such as 3 and 9 were rarely seen.

 <img src="../results/quality_dist.png" alt="Figure 1.
 Distribution of quality scores" width="30%" />
 <p class="caption">